iilab/openmentoring-content/en/topics/practice-2-planning/1-threats/3-2-learn.md

 > Step 2.
 # Who do you want to protect it from?

-It’s important to understand who might want to target you or your information, or who is your adversary.
-An adversary is any person or entity that poses a threat against an asset or assets.
+This could be any person or entity that poses a threat against an your or your work, also known as an adversary.
+Think about who would have a motive in reading or deleting your information or disrupting your work.
 <br>
-Examples of potential adversaries are your boss, your government, or a hacker on a public network.
+Examples could be a government, a company you are exposing, your boss, or a hacker.
 <br>
 Make a list of who might want to get ahold of your data or communications.
 It might be an individual, a government agency, or a corporation.
 <br>